aaronland/go-geotagged-show/README.md

 _Note the use of the `{flickr-client-uri}` replacement string which would otherwise need to be URL-escaped and then everything would be even harder to read than it already is._

 This is the "path" for the photos to show on a map.
-Or rather it's signal to use the Flickr API filesystem abstraction and the "path" (or "root") determining which photos to fetch is defined above in the `-root` flag.
+Really, it's a "URI" that is being parsed the `flickr://` scheme is a signal to use the Flickr API filesystem abstraction and the "path" (or "root") determining which photos to fetch is defined above in the `-root` flag.

 This is not ideal.
 It will change.
 In the meantime, it _does_ work which is pretty cool.